TypeScriptADK-TS

 const response = await runner.ask("Get ATP statistics for contract 0x123...");

-Using McpToolset (For Unsupported Servers)
+Using McpToolset (For External MCP Servers)

 import { McpToolset, AgentBuilder, type McpConfig } from "@iqai/adk";

-// Configure MCP connection for unsupported server
+// Configure MCP connection for an external server (e.g., Anthropic's filesystem server)

 const mcpConfig: McpConfig = {

-name: "Custom MCP Client",
+name: "Filesystem MCP Client",

-description: "Client for a custom MCP server",
+description: "Client for Anthropic's filesystem MCP server",

 debug: false,